 ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find out whether a suspicious mole or other skin growth is cancerous.
-To see other pages, use the menu.
+Use the menu to see other pages.

 For melanoma, a biopsy of the suspicious skin area, called a lesion, is the only sure way for the doctor to know whether it is cancer.
 In a biopsy, the doctor takes a small sample of tissue for testing in a laboratory.
 The doctor may suggest other tests that will help make a diagnosis and determine the overall stage of the melanoma.